PlayCover/PlayBook/PlayBook/src/other_features/playcover_settings.md

 <img width="700" src="../images/settings_ipa_sources.png">

 ## Install
-You can choose the default app install behavior to ask you to install PlayTools each time or always install.
+You can set the app install behavior to either show a prompt asking whether or not to install PlayTools, or proceed automatically with a preset installation setting, always/never install PlayTools.

 <img width="450" src="../images/settings_install.png">